Work for yourself? Here's how to work productively from home as a sole freelancer

-When I tell people I work from home two days a week, I’m usually met with one of two responses.
+When I tell people I work from home a few days a week, I either hear one of two responses.
 The first – “how do you do it?” often followed by “I’d just watch television all day”.
 And the second – “I’d love to do that, I wouldn’t even bother getting dressed”.

 In theory, working from home is the dream.
 You can sit and work in your pyjamas if you feel that way inclined.
-You’re 10 steps from the kitchen, so if you fancy a snack, then you can go for it – if no one sees you eat a chocolate bar, it doesn’t count, right?
+You’re ten steps from the kitchen, so if you fancy a snack, then you can go for it – if no one sees you eat a chocolate bar, it doesn’t count.
 And when it comes to your playlist, the world’s your oyster.
 Have an urge to listen to Steps?
 No problem.
 I’m listening to Kisstory as I write this.

 Assign a section of your home specifically for working

 When you first start working from home, it can be tempting to use your laptop in bed or on the sofa.
-Whilst this is fine on the odd occasion, doing this regularly can make it difficult to distinguish between work time and downtime.
-You might start to associate places of relaxation with work, which as we know can lead to reduced productivity and eventually burnout.
+While this is fine on the odd occasion, doing this often can make it difficult to distinguish between work time and downtime.
+You might start to associate places of relaxation with work, which, as we know, can lead to reduced productivity and eventually burnout.